 - The length of time the father’s name has been used;

 - The need of the child to identify with a new family unit, and

 - The strength of the father-child relationship.

-The court will also consider any additional factors that will help the court decide the best interest of the child/ren.
+- The court will also consider any additional factors that will help the court decide the best interest of the child or children.

 I want to change my child's name from my ex-husband's last name to my last name.
 My ex-husband does not agree, but he was convicted of a crime.
 Is that enough of a reason for a court to allow a name change without his consent?